Tips for Running a Marathon Fundraiser

-Holding a marathon is a fun and healthy way to bring community and family together to raise money for a good cause.
-Considering the estimated number of runners, spectators, volunteers and sponsors you’ll have, as well as road closures, health care and security concerns, it’s wise to start planning your marathon fundraiser six to twelve months prior to your event.
+Holding a marathon fundraiser is a fun and healthy way to bring community and family together to raise money for a good cause.
+Considering the estimated number of runners, spectators, volunteers and sponsors you’ll have, as well as road closures, health care and security concerns, it’s wise to start planning your fundraiser six to twelve months prior to your event.

 Make sure you pick a date during a week that’s not already busy with other events.
 Also consider organizing a race shorter than the traditional marathon, like a 5-K or 10-K race, or a half-marathon (13.1.miles) which, according to Runner’s World magazine, is the fastest growing distance within the sport of running.

 In conjunction with your marathon you might also plan for a “fun run” for children.
 Keep it relatively short – one mile or less – and offer trophies for the girl and boy who cross the finish line first – or have the best costume!
 You might also want to offer small prizes for all of the young runners who participate in the race.

 1. First things first: your marathon planning committee

 The committee’s functions include coming up with a budget, a mission statement and slogan, communicating with the media, grant proposal writing, and determination of your overall goals.

 Since planning for a marathon fundraiser will affect local roads, businesses and residents, it makes sense to put together a planning committee that includes members that represent affected residents and local businesses as well as civic leaders and influential people sympathetic to your charity or cause.
 If you don’t have a lawyer on your committee, consider hiring one to help navigate through upcoming legalities.

 2. Pick a date and location for your marathon fundraiser